 The results of the structural condition assessment are detailed in the report in Exhibit B. The structural assessment includes a review of the existing materials conditions as well as the expected performance of the structure under seismic and gravity loading.

 Overview

-The structure above grade appears to be in generally fair to good structural condition for the era of construction.
-The base of the structure in contact with soil appears to be in poor condition with obvious structural damage and deterioration apparent.
+The structure appears to be in generally poor to fair structural condition with obvious structural damage and deterioration apparent.